Deck Stair Calculator

 How many steps for a 4 foot high deck?

 A 48 inch (122 cm) deck at a 7.5 inch (19 cm) target rise gives 6 risers and 5 treads.
-Actual rise per step = 48 ÷ 6 = 8 inches (20 cm) — close to but slightly above the IRC max of 7.75 inches, so most builders bump up to 7 risers (6.86 inch actual rise) for code compliance.
-With 11.25 inch treads, total run = 5 × 11.25 = 56.25 inches (143 cm).
+Actual rise per step = 48 ÷ 6 = 8 inches (20 cm), slightly above the IRC max of 7.75 inches (19.7 cm), so most builders bump up to 7 risers (6.86 inch / 17.4 cm actual rise) for code compliance.
+With 11.25 inch (28.5 cm) treads, total run = 5 × 11.25 = 56.25 inches (143 cm).
 The calculator above lets you tune target rise until you hit a compliant configuration.

 How many stair stringers do I need for a deck?

 Stringer count depends on stair width and deck board grade.
-For 5/4 deck boards (the common residential thickness), IRC R311.7.5 caps unsupported span at 16 inches (40 cm) — so a 36 inch (91 cm) wide stair needs 4 stringers (12 inch / 30 cm spacing).
+For 5/4 deck boards (the common residential thickness), IRC R311.7.5 caps unsupported span at 16 inches (40 cm).
+So a 36 inch (91 cm) wide stair needs 4 stringers (12 inch / 30 cm spacing).
 For 2× decking, you can stretch to 24 inch (60 cm) spacing and use 3 stringers.
 Wider stairs (48+ inch / 122+ cm) always need 4 or more.
 The calculator uses ceil(width / max-spacing) + 1 to compute the count.

 What's the difference between deck stairs and interior stairs?